 Think of this a bit like a pole vaulter’s pole…

 As they approach the jump, they plant the pole ahead of themselves (similar to an over-stride when running).
-Subsequently, we you see this big, anterior bowing of the pole.
+Subsequently, when you see this big, anterior bowing of the pole.
 Great for pole vaulting but not so good for shins!

 If we factor in three potentially important elements, we see that this anterior bowing force, in many runners, will be shifted medially, to where the symptoms of shin splints are reported.